TrellixVulnTeam/swahilipython_SCMU/Doc/library/parser.rst

    This function accepts a parse tree represented as a sequence and builds an internal representation if possible.
-If it can validate that the tree conforms to the Python grammar and all nodes are valid node types in the host version of Python, an ST object is created from the internal representation and returned to the called.
+If it can validate that the tree conforms to the Python grammar and all nodes are valid node types in the host version of Python, an ST object is created kutoka the internal representation and returned to the called.
 If there is a problem creating the internal representation, or if the tree cannot be validated, a :exc:`ParserError` exception is raised.
 An ST object created this way should not be assumed to compile correctly; normal